Protocol and Practice of Persons Appearing in the Court of Commissioner Wendy Morton

 You are here: Judicial Biographies<< return to previous page

-• I will not communicate with parties via email; ex parte communications are prohibited between parties and judicial officers.
+Communication between the Court and parties or counsel will occur through my judicial assistant.
+I will not communicate directly with parties via email; ex parte communications are prohibited between parties and judicial officers.

-Trial Practice and ProtocolTrial Schedule • Schedules are set in conjunction with the Family Court Presiding Judge, court administration, and the respective commissioner.
+Trial Practice and ProtocolTrial Schedule • Schedules are set in conjunction with the Juvenile Court Presiding Judge, court administration, and the respective commissioner.

 • Proceedings are recorded on the courtroom’s FTR system.
 As a result court reporters and/or interpreters must be requested in advance of a hearing.
 Interpreter proceedings will be given priority.
 If a party does not appear for a hearing in which an interpreter has been secured, sanctions may be imposed.
 Other special accommodations will be made upon request when possible.
 Joint Pre-Trial Memo and/or Conference; Exhibits and Objections • Excessive or duplicate exhibits are not helpful.
 Exhibits must be marked with the courtroom clerk prior to the hearing, and counsel shall provide a courtesy copy to the other side.
 Attorneys should not expect the Court to make photocopies for them.
 The Court will limit the number of exhibits to be marked on the date of the hearing to five (5), and will not take time from the hearing to mark exhibits.

 • Stipulations are encouraged; the parties should notify the Court when they reach agreement.
 I will consider stipulations to vacate hearings, however, if there is an issue for which the hearing has been set that has not been covered by the stipulation, I may request a telephonic conference with the parties prior to vacating the hearing.